Como funcionam os inaladores?

 Neste artigo:

 Inhalers deliver medicine you need straight to your lungs.
-It goes without saying then, that they're used for conditions which affect your lungs, of which by far the most common are asma and chronic obstructive pulmonary disease (COPD).
+It goes without saying then, that they're used for conditions which affect your lungs, of which by far the most common are asma and chronic obstructive pulmonary disease (DPOC).

 Because the medicine goes straight to where it's needed, you only need tiny amounts compared to the dose you'd need to take of the same medicine in tablet form.
 That means fewer side effects and more effective treatment - as long as you take them properly.